ashkonf/aig/README.md

 [![Build Status](https://img.shields.io/github/actions/workflow/status/ashkonf/gai/ci.yml?branch=main)](https://github.com/ashkonf/gai/actions/workflows/ci.yml?query=branch%3Amain)
 [![codecov](https://codecov.io/github/ashkonf/gai/graph/badge.svg?token=7Y596J8IYZ)](https://codecov.io/github/ashkonf/)

 `gai` is a command-line tool that uses Google's Gemini 2.5 Pro to provide AI assistance for common Git operations.
-It helps you write better commit messages, understand your commit history, and find out why code was changed.
+It helps you write better commit messages, understand your commit history, and find out why code was changed. `gai` also acts as a transparent wrapper around `git`, so you can use it for all your daily git commands.

 </div>